mandyjay/alx-pre_course/README.md

-This repository is for testing my skills on Git
+This is an update README.md